Blurry background for design

-- Make wise and informed decisions about sunglasses, goggles, hats and other protective gear.
+• Make informed choices about sunglasses, goggles, hats, and other eye protection

 1. Wear Sunglasses with Complete Ultraviolet Protection